codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/shared-configuration.md

   food: pizza
 {% endhighlight %}

-Here is a pipeline step that is reading the yaml snippet and extract a value
+Here is a pipeline step that is reading the yaml snippet and extracts a value

   `YAML`
 {% highlight yaml %}